PlanB-Network/bitcoin-educational-content/courses/btc102/en.md

 - What their areas of expertise are.
 - How they can educate themselves.

 "Below is a list of people I trust to answer your questions and assist you in the process of discovering and transferring these assets.
 Contact the individuals listed, but do not rely on a single person to manage the process.
 Be vigilant with all advisors, including those on this list.
-Everyone can make mistakes, so make sure you understand what they are doing as best as you can and don't be afraid to ask questions and verify the answers for yourself.
+Everyone can make mistakes, so make sure you understand what they are doing to the best of your ability and don't be afraid to ask questions and verify the answers for yourself.

 Here are the people who can help you answer questions and guide you through this process:

 (Insert the names of your advisors here, their affiliation with an organization (if applicable), their contact information, and how they should verify their identity, for example, keybase, photos.)
 - My brother Bob; +33 09 XX 68 18 36; Bobmybrother@gmail.com.
 You can trust Bob to help you in this process.
 Although he may not be the most technically skilled, he is the right person to question everything and exercise caution to ensure your success safely. • My cousin Nathan; +33 09 XX 29 35; NathanDeladzcroix@Hotmail.com.
 It was Nathan who introduced me to Bitcoin.
 He is very knowledgeable in technology and can answer most of your questions.
-He also owns some bitcoins and can guide you technically.
+He also owns some bitcoins and can guide you on the technical side.
 You have seen him several times at family gatherings, and I have included a photo of him here.
 - Ricco; @RiccoSFC on Twitter; Ricco425@protonmail.com.
 I have been working closely with Ricco for many years.
-You have never met him, so make sure you talk to the right person by asking him "What is Cédric's dog's name".
+You have never met him, so make sure you are talking to the right person by asking him "What is Cédric's dog's name?"
 If he answers "12", it's good.
-Ricco is a very friendly and knowledgeable Bitcoin expert.
+Ricco is a very friendly and knowledgeable expert in Bitcoin.
 He will answer all your questions and you can rely on his judgment regarding the security of bitcoins.
 Don't hesitate to contact him, I have met him several times and he is aware of everything concerning you and Maia.
 - It may seem strange, but contact all of them.
 Additionally, you can educate yourself by listening to Andreas Antonopoulos on YouTube and buying the book "Cryptoasset Inheritance Planning" by Pamela Morgan."

 And now, we add the Inventory section.
 Start by listing your devices and the places where you hold bitcoins.